 If there’s one thing I want people to take away from this article, it’s this:

-Before you encourage autistic people away from their obsessions, make sure they aren’t actually legitimate interests which are secretly doing them a world of good.
+Instead of encouraging autistic people away from their obsessions, recognise them as actual legitimate interests which may be secretly doing them a world of good.

 If you believe in parallel universes, there’ll be a universe where I obediently cast Sonic aside.